• Skip to primary navigation

 • For the butter, you can simply melt it in the microwave or you can brown the butter for extra flavor.

-• To brown the butter, add the butter to a skillet over medium low heat.
+• To brown the butter (optional), add the butter to a skillet over medium low heat.
 Stir occasionally.
 Once the butter starts to sputter, whisk for about 4 minutes.
 The butter will start to foam.
 Next, you’ll notice little bits at the bottom of the skillet.
 When the bits become light brown and the butter begins changing color, remove the skillet from heat.
 Pour into a heat safe bowl and allow to cool to room temperature.

 • To make the crust with a food processor: Add the Oreos (including the cream filling) to a food processor.
 Pulse them into fine crumbs.
 Add the slightly cooled melted butter or brown butter and pulse to combine.
 The mixture should be thick and quite wet.